 Montgomery’s transcription in her journals of Charles Macneill’s farm diary, mostly omitted in this volume, appears, along with her commentary, in The Diary of Charles Macneill, Farmer, 1892–1896 (2018).

 L.M.
-Montgomery’s final four years in Leaskdale were marked by an unpredictable, and often unmanageable, series of events.
-Her description of these events, as they often twisted in increasingly unexpected directions, makes for spellbinding reading.
+Montgomery’s last four years in Leaskdale were marked by a series of unpredictable, and often unmanageable, events.
+Her account of these events, as they often twisted in increasingly unexpected directions, makes for spellbinding reading.

 From 1919, Montgomery’s life had been troubled by her husband’s recurring bouts of mental illness.
-During the years recounted in this volume, the upset caused by his mood disturbances is profound: “I dare not remain here alone with him if he continues like this,” she writes at one particularly low point.
-Other events added yet more complications to an already entangled life.
-A spurious lawsuit brought by a local farmer on Montgomery’s husband (claiming an enlarged prostate gland had been caused by a car collision) divided the community; Montgomery’s description of the trial, before and after, is riveting.
+During the years recounted here, his mood disturbances became profound: “I dare not remain here alone with him if he continues like this,” she writes at one particularly low point.
+Other events added more complications to an already entangled life.
+A spurious lawsuit brought by a local farmer (claiming an enlarged prostate gland had been caused by a car collision) divided the community; Montgomery’s description of the trial, before and after, is riveting.
 Communities across Ontario were also deeply divided by Church Union, which came to a head in 1925.
-Her occasional eyebrow-raising comments about members of other denominations remind us that Montgomery was also a product of her time.
+Her occasional eyebrow-raising comments about members of other denominations remind us that she shared many of the biases of her time.

-The first publication of Montgomery’s Ontario journals in 1987 contained only a selection of her entries.
+The first publication of Montgomery’s journals in 1987 contained only a selection of her entries.
 Published now for the first time is the complete record of her life from 1922 to 1925.
-Her writing about the events of her life is a mesmerizing account of the small and the large, the tragic and the humorous.